William Brodie: Capture and trial

 The case that led to Brodie's downfall began on 5 March 1788, when he organised an armed raid on the excise office in Chessels Court, on the Canongate.
-He had made a copy of the entry key using putty on an earlier visit and, having made a key, simply unlocked the door.
+He had made a copy of the entry key using putty on an earlier visit, and simply unlocked the door.
 Brodie was accompanied by Smith, Ainslie, and Brown.
 All were dressed in black, and Brodie and Brown each carried a pair of flintlock pistols.
-They began around 8pm.
-Brodie was in high spirits and singing numbers from The Beggars Opera.
-They knew that although the excise office was closed, the night watchman did not come until 10pm.
+They began around 8 pm.
+Brodie was in high spirits and singing songs from The Beggars Opera.
+They knew that although the excise office was closed, the night watchman did not come until 10 pm.
 On arrival at Chessels Court, Ainslie stood watch outside.

-The plan was disturbed when James Bonar returned to his office unexpectedly at 8.30 pm.
+The plan was disturbed when James Bonar returned to his office unexpectedly at 8:30 pm.
 The gang escaped with only £16.
 Brodie hurried home, changed into more normal clothes, and went to the house of his mistress Jean Watt, on Libertons Wynd, hoping to create an alibi.

 On the same night, Brown approached the authorities to claim a King's Pardon, which had been offered after a previous robbery, and gave up the names of Smith and Ainslie (initially saying nothing of Brodie's involvement).
 Brown also showed the authorities a cache of duplicate keys hidden under a stone at the base of Salisbury Crags.

 Smith and Ainslie were arrested, and the next day Brodie attempted to visit them in prison but was refused.

-Realising that he had to leave Edinburgh, Brodie travelled southwards and reached Dover in 18 days, closely pursued by George Williamson, a King's Messenger.
-There Williamson lost the trail.
-Brodie then backtracked to London, where he stayed until 23 March.
-He then boarded the Leith ship Endeavour under the name of John Dixon.
-Endeavor was returning to Edinburgh, but Brodie paid the ship to detour and drop him off in Flushing, the Netherlands, whence he travelled to Ostend.
-However, on the boat he had given a Mr Geddes several letters to deliver to another mistress, in Cant's Close in Edinburgh.
+Brodie decided to flee and left Edinburgh on 9 March, arriving in London on 12 March.
+He was pursued by George Williamson, a King's Messenger, who wrongly assumed that Brodie would make for Dover in order to sail to the Continent.
+Having lost the trail in Dover, Williamson returned to Edinburgh.
+Meanwhile, Brodie was staying with an unnamed female friend in London.
+On 23 March, he boarded the Leith ship Endeavour, disguised as an elderly man in poor health under the alias of John Dixon.
+The ship set sail for Edinburgh the following morning.
+But Brodie arranged to disembark instead at Flushing in the Netherlands, from where he travelled to Ostend.
+On the boat he had given several letters to a Mr. Geddes to deliver to another of his mistresses, in Cant's Close in Edinburgh.
 Geddes was suspicious and gave the letters to the authorities in Edinburgh.
 Williamson resumed his pursuit and found Brodie in Amsterdam, where he was planning to flee to the United States.
 Brodie was returned to Edinburgh for trial.